 Old paper records can be tricky.

 If you find your old paper records, you may face another kind of struggle.
 Old records may require decoding notoriously difficult doctor’s handwriting and/or cryptic lab results.
-Patients and doctors can find it quite difficult to decipher the information.
+Unfortunately, patients and doctors can find it quite difficult to decipher the information.

 Start planning now – before you need copies of your medical records.